Home » How to Make TabBar in Flutter

 }

 Please note that the material.dart package must be loaded in order to use the Scaffold, AppBar, TabBar, or TabBarView components.
-This is only an example; the tabBar can be customized in appearance and functionality to meet your specific requirements.
+This is only an example; the TabBar in Flutter can be customized in appearance and functionality to meet your specific requirements.

 The TabBar widget and a TabController allow you to create a unique TabBar.
 The TabController monitors window states and allows for window change via code.